Karp Family Foundation

 Based on the foundation's documented patterns, relationship-building opportunities include:

-• Board Connections: Stephen Karp serves on multiple nonprofit boards including Boston Children's Hospital (Immediate Past Chair), Boston University (Trustee), Belmont Hill School, Nantucket Cottage Hospital, and Boston Symphony Orchestra (Overseers).
-Organizations that intersect with these institutions may have opportunities for connection.
+• Board Connections: Stephen Karp serves on multiple non-profit boards including Boston Children's Hospital (Immediate Past Chair), Boston University (Trustee), Belmont Hill School, Nantucket Cottage Hospital, and Boston Symphony Orchestra (Overseers).
+Organisations that intersect with these institutions may have opportunities for connection.

-• Health Sector Leadership: Given Karp's prominent role in Boston's healthcare philanthropy, organizations working with major Boston hospitals where he has board connections may have pathways to visibility.
+• Health Sector Leadership: Given Karp's prominent role in Boston's healthcare philanthropy, organisations working with major Boston hospitals where he has board connections may have pathways to visibility.

-• Jewish Community Networks: The foundation's significant giving to Combined Jewish Philanthropies and other Jewish organizations suggests engagement through Boston's Jewish philanthropic community.
+• Jewish Community Networks: The foundation's significant giving to Combined Jewish Philanthropies and other Jewish organisations suggests engagement through Boston's Jewish philanthropic community.

 Decision Timeline